s-broda/ARCHModels.jl/README.md

 The extensive documentation is available [here](https://s-broda.github.io/ARCHModels.jl/stable/).

+# Citation
+If you use this package in your research, please consider citing [our paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3551503).

 # Acknowledgements

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 750559).